 - Fault tolerance

 One thing to learn and admin, with high cohesion and coherent semantics.

-Akka is a very scalable piece of software, not only in the performance sense, but in the size of applications it is useful for.
+Akka is a very scalable piece of software, not only in the context of performance but also in the size of applications it is useful for.
 The core of Akka, akka-actor, is very small and easily dropped into an existing project where you need asynchronicity and lockless concurrency without hassle.

-You can choose to include only the parts of akka you need in your application and then there's the whole package, the Akka Microkernel, which is a standalone container to deploy your Akka application in.
+You can choose to include only the parts of Akka you need in your application.
 With CPUs growing more and more cores every cycle, Akka is the alternative that provides outstanding performance even if you're only running it on one machine.
 Akka also supplies a wide array of concurrency-paradigms, allowing users to choose the right tool for the job.

 What's a good use-case for Akka?

-Actors lets you manage service failures (Supervisors), load management (back-off strategies, timeouts and processing-isolation), both horizontal and vertical scalability (add more cores and/or add more machines).
+Actors let you manage service failures (Supervisors), load management (back-off strategies, timeouts and processing-isolation), as well as both horizontal and vertical scalability (add more cores and/or add more machines).